mark-rushakoff/rushakoff-go-style/README.md

 ### Data race detector

-Make a habit of running your tests with the race detector enabled, i.e. `go test -race`.
+Make a habit of running your tests with the [race detector](https://go.dev/doc/articles/race_detector) enabled, i.e. `go test -race`.

+In working on distributed systems in particular, aim to have some set of tests such that you run multiple in-process instances of your service.
+In this configuration with the race detector enabled, you will discover real data races that can occur in production -- or sometimes you will at least discover global state that you may not have already known about.
+(Of course, testing this way is not exhaustive, and if you can afford to run an instance of your service with the race detector enabled, that is worth doing to discover other data model violations.)

 ### Testing frameworks